edgedb/easy-edgedb/chapter8/index.md

 };
 ```

-Inserting the `Ship` is easy because right now every `Sailor` and every `Crewman` type is part of this ship - we don't need to `filter` anywhere.
+Finally we have to insert a `Ship` to hold them all.
+This `insert` is easy because right now every `Sailor` and every `Crewman` type is part of this ship - we don't need to `filter` anywhere.

 ```edgeql
 insert Ship {